arielf/cuts/README.md

 ***cuts*** is Unix `cut` (and `paste`) on steroids.

 `cut` is a very useful Unix utility designed to extract columns from files.
-Unfortunately, it is very limited in power.
+Unfortunately, it is pretty limited in power.
 In particular:

 - It doesn't do automatic detection of the file column separator
-- It doesn't support multi-char column separators, in particular (most commonly missed) "any white-space sequence"
+- It doesn't support multi-char column separators, in particular, the most common case, of any white-space sequence
 - It doesn't support perl regexp separators
 - It doesn't support negative (from end) column numbers
+- It is non-flexible when it comes to variable number of columns in the input
 - It fails if you use -t (like `sort` does) for the separator/delimiter instead of -d
 - It generally requires too much typing for simple column extraction tasks and it doesn't support reasonable defaults, resulting in things like: